interledger/interledger.github.io/docs/markdown/ilp-flow.md

 - Sender - Initiates a value transfer.
 - Router - Applies currency exchange and forwards packets of value.
 - Receiver - Receives the value.
-- ILP Packet - ILPv4 has three packet types: Prepare, Fulfill, and Reject, which roughly correspond to request, response, and error messages.
+- ILP Packet - A binary data packet, which contains necessary information required for an ILP payment.
+ILPv4 has three packet types: Prepare, Fulfill, and Reject, which roughly correspond to request, response, and error messages.

 In the following scenario, the sender sends a Prepare packet to the connecting router.
 The routers forward the packet until it reaches the receiver.
 The receiver then accepts or rejects the packet by sending a Fulfill packet or a Reject packet.